Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 7 - Review Questions and Problems.md

 Suppose an 802.11b station is configured to always reserve the channel with the RTS/CTS sequence.
 Suppose this station suddenly wants to transmit a datagram and all other stations are idle at this time.

-1. As a function of **SIFS** and DIFS, **and** ignoring propagation delay and assuming no bit errors, derive an equation to calculate the time required to transmit a frame with payload and receive the acknowledgment.
+1. As a function of **SIFS** and **DIFS**, **and** ignoring propagation delay and assuming no bit errors, derive an equation to calculate the time required to transmit a frame with payload and receive the acknowledgment.
 2. Assume that the datagram has a size of 1400 bytes and that the transmission rate in the wireless network is 12 Mbps.
 What will the total transfer time be in this case?
 The answer is given in microseconds.
 See figure 7.13 in the textbook for the framing length of payload, [11 Frame Types and Formats](https://howiwifi.com/2020/07/13/802-11-frame-types-and-formats/)

 [Lenker til en ekstern side.](https://howiwifi.com/2020/07/13/802-11-frame-types-and-formats/) for lengths of ACK, RTS and CTS frames, [DCF Interframe Space - Wikipedia](https://en.wikipedia.org/wiki/DCF_Interframe_Space) [Lenker til en ekstern side.](https://en.wikipedia.org/wiki/DCF_Interframe_Space) for the length of DIFS and [Short Interframe Space - Wikipedia](https://en.wikipedia.org/wiki/Short_Interframe_Space)1.
 [Lenker til en ekstern side.](https://en.wikipedia.org/wiki/Short_Interframe_Space) for the length of SIFS.